Ask an expert: How can I move my funds from one 529 plan to another without incurring taxes?

 1. You are permitted only one rollover to another 529 plan per twelve-month period for the same beneficiary.

-3. The rollover must occur within 60 days of the distribution for the distribution to not be considered a taxable distribution.
+3. The rollover must occur within 60 days of the withdrawal for the distribution not to be taxable.

-4. You can change the beneficiary of an existing 529 plan provided that the new or updated beneficiary is a member of the family of the old or previous beneficiary.
+4. You can change the designated beneficiary of an existing 529 plan, provided that the new or updated beneficiary is a family member of the old or previous beneficiary.

 According to IRS Publication 970, Tax Benefits on Education, a member of the family of a 529 plan beneficiary includes the beneficiary’s: